• Home

 Summer Tutoring

 The best part about tutoring is that it is completely individualized to your child.
 Finding a tutor who connects and motivates your child is the most important consideration.
+My tutoring experience is primarily in the areas of math, writing and executive functioning.
+I typically work with students who have ADD/ADHD who are in 3rd to 6th grade.

 Presentations